 Interface and Basics

-Master animation fast with professional motion graphics tools in a clean and simple interface.
+Master animation with professional motion graphics tools in a clean and simple interface.

 Invoke the Animation Assist interface.

-Tap the wrench button in the top left of the screen to open the Actions menu, then tap Canvas, and flip the Animation Assist toggle switch.
+Tap the wrench button in the top left of the screen to open the Actions menu.
+Tap Canvas, and flip the Animation Assist toggle switch.

 The Animation Assist interface is now active.